James Nunnally: Fenerbahçe (2016–2018)

 In July 2016, Nunnally joined the Philadelphia 76ers for the Utah Summer League and the Washington Wizards for the Las Vegas Summer League.
 On July 28, 2016, Nunnally signed with Fenerbahçe of Turkey for the 2016–17 season.

 In the 2017–18 EuroLeague season, Fenerbahçe made it to the 2018 EuroLeague Final Four, its fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid, by a score of 85–80, in the EuroLeague Final.
 Over 29 EuroLeague games, he averaged 9.3 points, 2.1 rebounds and 1.3 assists per game, while shooting above 54% overall from the field, and 55.4% on three-point shot attempts.

 2018–2019 season

 On August 8, 2018, Nunnally signed a two-year deal with the Minnesota Timberwolves.
 On January 7, 2019, he was waived by the Timberwolves after appearing in only 13 games.

 On January 16, 2019, Nunnally signed a 10-day contract with the Houston Rockets.
 Nunnally was waived on January 21 to make room for Kenneth Faried.

-On January 27, 2019, Nunnally signed a one-and-a-half year contract with the AX Armani Exchange Olimpia Milan, of the Italian Serie A and EuroLeague.
+On January 27, 2019, Nunnally signed a one-and-a-half-year contract with the AX Armani Exchange Olimpia Milan, of the Italian Serie A and EuroLeague.
 On August 12, 2019, Nunnally left the club on a mutual agreement.

 Shanghai Sharks / Return to Fenerbahçe (2019–2020)

-On August 12, 2019, Nunnally signed with Shanghai Sharks of the Chinese League where he averaged 22.3 points, 5.5 rebounds, 3.3 assists and 1.2 steals per game.
+On August 12, 2019, Nunnally signed with Shanghai Sharks of the Chinese Basketball Association.
+On December 3, he was replaced by Ray McCallum Jr. He averaged 22.3 points, 5.5 rebounds, 3.3 assists and 1.2 steals per game.

-On January 3, 2020, Nunnally returned to Fenerbahçe Beko.
+On January 3, 2020, Nunnally returned to Fenerbahçe.